timpisti/VoxAulaContentServer/README.md

 # VoxAula Radio Station Service

 A modern, containerized webradio podcast station streaming service built with Node.js and Angular.
 This application provides automated audio file processing, real-time streaming to VoxAula.com, and a comprehensive web-based administration interface.
 This docker image can run parallely multiple instances in same server to be able to handle multiple shows.
+One 24/7 show use ~ 15% performance of a single core, a cheap low-end VPS can serve 4-5 continous shows concurrently.

 ## 🎵 Features